-Rich Rawling is a graphic designer in print and digital media.
+Rich Rawling is a painter, volunteer English teacher, adventure cyclist, and retired graphic designer.
 He graduated with a B.A. in Fine Art from the University of Waterloo.
-He is currently based in Squamish, BC.
+He is currently based in Squamish, BC, Canada.

 Unless otherwise noted Rich’s paintings are ‘float’ mounted in white, contemporary frames.
 The float mounting exposes the interesting edges of the watercolour paper, typically Arches 140-lb or 300-lb cold-press cotton paper.
 The paper is mounted to acid-free substrate.
-They are framed behind standard glass.
+They are framed behind standard glass or plexi.